lsst/verify/doc/metrics.rst

 The last statement returns `True` if the measured value fulfills the 'design' specification.
 If a specification is filter-dependent, the filter's name needs to be passed to the ``filter_name`` keyword argument of `Metric.check_spec`.

-See :doc:`measurement-dev` for details on how to make measurements with the ``lsst.validate.base`` API.
+See :doc:`measurements` for details on how to make measurements with the ``lsst.validate.base`` API.

 Accessing Specification objects of a Metric
 ===========================================